radiomix/backup-instance-to-ebs/README.md

 ```
 $./prepare-instance.sh
 ```
-It also genreates X509 files to bundle the new AMI.
+It also generates X509 files to bundle the new AMI.

 **User input may be required**.